Import-based discovery rules allow you to discover computers using a list of computer IP addresses or DNS names imported from a CSV file.

 - At the Access Account step of the wizard, specify credentials of an account that the master agent will use to connect to computers within the discovery scope.
 The account must have local Administrator permissions on all discovered computers.

-If you have specified a discovery account in the master agent configuration settings, select the Use credentials specified in the master agent configuration check box.
+If you have specified a discovery account in the master agent configuration settings, select the Use credentials specified in the master management agent configuration check box.
 For more details on specifying master agent configuration settings, see Step 1.
 Install and Configure Master Agent.

 Credentials specified in the master agent configuration take precedence over credentials specified in the discovery rule.
 For discovery, the master agent will use an account specified in its configuration settings.
 In case this account is not valid or not set, the master agent will use an account specified in the discovery rule.